CodeVisors/.github/profile/README.md

 #### What you can do ❓
 - [codevisors.github.io](https://codevisors.github.io): Create a Landing Page for Codevisors
 - [community-blogs](https://github.com/CodeVisors/community-blogs): Static blog using markdown and Next.js
-- [codevisor-profile-launcher](https://github.com/CodeVisors/codevisor-profile-launcher): A simple Chrome Extension to manage all codevisor's social media profiles at one place
+- [profile-launcher](https://github.com/CodeVisors/codevisor-profile-launcher): A simple Chrome Extension to manage all codevisor's social media profiles at one place
+- [twitter-bot](https://github.com/CodeVisors/codevisor-twitter-bot): An open source bot which retweets and replies to tweets containing #CodeVisors

 ## Swags Coming Soon.....
 <p align="center">